wombleton/gitlaw-nz/acts/K/KiwiSaver Act 2006.md

+    *   (ba) providing for the following matters in relation to all or any class of default members of a scheme that is subject to a terminating event under [section 185][294]:

+        *   (i) requiring those default members to be reallocated and transferred to a default KiwiSaver scheme and providing the method of determining, terms of, and procedures for the reallocation and the transfer (or providing for the Minister to require or determine any of those matters by direction to the scheme provider or providing for another person or method to determine any of those matters):

+        *   (ii) requiring the reallocation and transfer to be carried out in accordance with that method, those terms, and those procedures:

     *   (c) requiring the provider of a scheme that is or was a scheme provided under an instrument of appointment to do any act or thing following any terminating event under [section 185][294] including, without limitation,---

         *   (i) requiring the members of the scheme to be notified of the terminating event or of any other matter and specifying time frames for notification to occur:

         *   (ii) prescribing any advice, information, or documents that must accompany any notification given under subparagraph (i):

-        *   (iii) requiring the provider to do any act or thing or carry out any prescribed procedures to facilitate or enable the transfer of members to another KiwiSaver scheme in accordance with this Act:
+        *   (iii) requiring the provider to do any act or thing or carry out any prescribed procedures to facilitate or enable the transfer of members to another KiwiSaver scheme in accordance with this Act, regulations made under paragraph (ba), or the [Financial Markets Conduct Act 2013][726]:

         *   (iv) requiring the provider to report to any specified person or persons, or to produce to any specified person or persons, any papers, documents, records, or things in respect of the scheme, at specified times or contingent on any specified events: